Men's Junior Africa Cup

 The Men's Junior Africa Cup (JAC), formerly known as the Junior Africa Cup of Nations, is a men's international under-21 field hockey tournament organised by the African Hockey Federation.
 The tournament has been held since 1988 and serves as a qualification tournament for the Men's FIH Hockey Junior World Cup.
-Competitors must be under the age of 21 as of December 31 in the year before the tournament is held.
+Competitors must be under the age of 21 as of 31 December in the year before the tournament is held.

+The tournament has been won by four different teams, South Africa has the most titles with six followed by Egypt with five titles.
+Ghana and Kenya both have one title.